StoneSushi21/Packet-Simulator/README.md

 # Packet-Simulator
-Simulation of network packets being sent through a network of routers
+Simulation of network packets being sent through a network of routers V1.0.0
++Capable of simulating any number on packets being transfered through any number of routers +Simulates traffic in connections

 Initially made a version in desmos, but was stopped by the limitations of Desmos
 + Nice visuals